-UBC's operating budget-the unrestricted funds that cover the university's core operations and activities-is projecting a balanced position in 2023/24 which supports the university's long-term financial stability.
-While the operating budget is anticipated to be balanced at the institutional level, it is important to note that many faculties and administrative units face growing cost pressures as a result of increases to faculty and staff salaries that are outpacing available incremental revenue.
+UBC's operating budget-the unrestricted funds that cover the university's core operations and activities-is projecting a small deficit of \$3 million.
+UBC's target is a balanced operating budget to ensure the university's long-term financial stability.
+While the 2023/24 operating budget is anticipated to be nearly balanced at the institutional level, it is important to note that many faculties and administrative units face growing cost pressures as a result of increases to faculty and staff salaries that are outpacing available incremental revenue.
 These are established by collective agreements and contractual obligations to appropriately compensate university employees.
 The university will need to continue to focus on new revenue sources and operational efficiencies to provide capacity for both new investments and maintaining current activity levels.

-Operating Budget (in \$millions) 2021/22 Actuals 2022/23 Forecast 2023/24 Plan Variance Operating Fund Revenues Operating Fund Expenses 2,174 2,313 2,523 210 1,992 2,190 2,425 (235) Interfund Transfers and Internal Transactions Investments in Capital Assets 23 83 32 51 71 72 66 6 Operating Budget Surplus / (Deficit) 88 (32) 0 32
+Operating Budget (in \$millions) 2021/22 Actuals 2022/23 Forecast 2023/24 Plan Variance Operating Fund Revenues Operating Fund Expenses 2,174 2,313 2,522 209 1,992 2,190 2,432 (242) Interfund Transfers and Internal Transactions Investments in Capital Assets 23 83 27 56 71 72 66 6 Operating Budget Surplus / (Deficit) 88 (32) (3) 29